nirmo-lightricks/Tech-Transfer-Android/tools/runner_provision/Readme.md

 Needs just to be done in the first time
 > gcloud iam service-accounts create gh-runner --display-name "Service account which runs the github actions"

-Get the description of the secret needed:
+Get the description of the secrets needed:

 > gcloud secrets versions describe latest --secret=GITHUB_RUNNER_APP_TOKEN